ruihao-li/ruihao-li.github.io/content/blog/ibm-spring-challenge-1/index.md

 categories: [quantum-computing]
 ---

 A few weeks ago I participated in the [IBM Quantum Spring Challenge 2022](https://research.ibm.com/blog/quantum-spring-challenge-2022), which was a fun challenge to do because one of the topics covered is actually close to my heart, which is on quantum simulations of many-body systems in condensed matter physics.
 In these problems, we investigated a well-known phenomenon (to the condensed matter physics community, of course) called [Anderson localization](https://en.wikipedia.org/wiki/Anderson_localization) and one called [many-body localization](https://en.wikipedia.org/wiki/Many_body_localization), which I happened to gain some exposure to during the [MAGLAB Theory Winter School](https://nationalmaglab.org/news-events/events/for-scientists/winter-theory-school) earlier this year and is still an active topic of research.
-I will split the full discussion into three parts.
+The majority of this Challenge was about introducing and reproducing some of the results from this nicely written [quantum transport paper](https://www.nature.com/articles/s41534-022-00528-0) by Karamlou et al. I will split the full discussion into three parts.
 This blog post will cover the first part, where we will set up the framework for investigating many-body physics on a quantum computer.
 This includes building the tight-binding model for a 1D quantum chain and using Trotterization for simulating dynamics of the quantum states.

 The other topic of the Quantum Challenge was quantum chemistry calculations with the variational quantum eigensolver (VQE), which I do not intend to discuss this time.
 Interested readers are encouraged to take a look at the original announcement linked above for more details.
 Here is the [official Github repository](https://github.com/qiskit-community/ibm-quantum-spring-challenge-2022) if you want to have a go at the challenge problems.
 Without further ado, let us begin our discussion.